mpatrascoiu/xrootd-auth-forward-client-cred/README.md

 Dependencies
 =============

 This plugin requires the XrdSecsssID.hh header from the XrdSecsss module.
-One way to get this header is to export it from XRootD project.